-All games in the casino have a house edge, which is to say that all games offered are ultimately profitable to the casino by design.
+All games in the casino have a house edge, which is to say that all games offered are ultimately financially successful for the casino by design.
 How else did you think they paid for those glitzy buildings, their armies of staff, the cheap – or even free – food, and the gigantic electricity bill all of those slots must generate?

 Blackjack is no different when it comes to having a house edge and here we take a look at how the game generates its house edge, what sort of figure you can expect to see, how you can reduce the edge.